 I am an Assistant Professor at the University of Nevada Las Vegas.
 I earned a PhD in English and Comparative Literature from the University of North Carolina at Chapel Hill.
 My book project, Instinct, Knowledge and Science on the Early Modern Stage, situates instinctive, intuitive, or embodied ways of knowing in sixteenth and seventeenth century culture.
 I explore a constellation of concepts regarding knowledge of and through the body by examining theatrical dramaturgy and performance alongside vernacular science.
 I am particularly interested in how marginalized figures adopt or advance methods of reading the environment on the stage.

-My work appears in the journals Prose Studies, Comitatus, Early Modern Literary Studies, Studies in Philology, Preternature: Critical and Historical Studies on the Preternatural, and English Literary History, and is forthcoming in English Literary Renaissance, Cashiers de Recherches, and Marlowe Studies.
-I have also co-edited a special issue of postmedieval titled “Prophetic Futures” and am completing two editorial book projects, one on early modern almanacs and the other, with Bloomsbury's Arden Shakespeare series, on a classroom and research resource titled Shakespeare and Science: A Dictionary.
+My work appears in the journals: Prose Studies, Comitatus, Early Modern Literary Studies, Studies in Philology, Preternature: Critical and Historical Studies on the Preternatural, English Literary History, and Marlowe Studies, and is forthcoming in English Literary Renaissance and Cashiers de Recherches.
+I have also co-edited a special issue of postmedieval titled “Prophetic Futures” and am completing an editorial book project on early modern almanacs.
+My most recent book is a classroom and research resource that is part of Bloomsbury's Arden Shakespeare series titled Shakespeare and Science: A Dictionary.